RRepoGEO

 • highreadme#1

-Reposition the README H1 and opening paragraph to clarify purpose for AI agents
+Reposition README H1 and opening sentence to clarify purpose for AI agents

 Why: